Plan resolvers

 Execution order & side effects

-Grafast is declarative: steps form a directed acyclic graph (DAG) and only dependencies determine order.
-There is no implicit procedural sequencing.
-Two rules matter:
+Grafast is declarative: steps form a directed acyclic graph (DAG) and only dependencies determine order — there is no implicit procedural sequencing.
+Two key rules:

 - Dependencies before dependents.

-- Steps implicitly depend on the previous side effect step, if any.
+- Steps implicitly depend on the most recent side effect step, if any.

 This can be surprising during mutations: steps created before a mutation might execute after the mutation unless one of the rules above says otherwise.